Anglican EcoCare Commission

 Our current policy priorities are sustainability, energy, water and pollution.
 We hold membership with the Ecumenical Social Justice Roundtable, the Council of Churches WA, and the WA Civil Society Climate Roundtable and we are a founding member of the WA branch of the Australian Religious Response to Climate Change.

 Our Commissioners are committed Anglicans, lay and ordained who promote the responsible stewardship of our creation through theological action and reflection.
-Our Chair The Reverend Patrick King, who is supported by:
+Our Chair Dr Susan Taylor, who is supported by:

 News from the Ecocare Commission